spmeesseman/vscode-taskexplorer/README.md

 ## Features

+* v1.7 - Two view types!! - Use one or both of either SideBar View and/or Explorer Tray.
+* v1.6 - Progress icons for running tasks
+* v1.6 - Stop execution button for running tasks
-* Open and launch Visual Studio Code tasks
+* v1.5 - Ant task provider - Open and launch Ant targets as tasks
-* Open and launch NPM scripts as tasks
+* v1.4 - Open and launch TSC tasks
-* Open and launch Ant targets as tasks
+* v1.3 - Open and launch Visual Studio Code tasks
-* Convenient layout - groups all tasks by project folder, by task file, by task
+* v1.2 - Convenient layout - groups all tasks by project folder, by task file, by task
-* Ant task provider
+* v1.0 - Open and launch NPM scripts as tasks

 ## Coming Soon

 * Open and launch Gulp tasks
 * Open and launch Grunt tasks
-* C/C++ Makefile Task Provider
-* Open and launch C/C++ Makefiles
+* C/C++ Makefile Task Provider - Open and launch C/C++ Makefiles
-* Progress icons for running tasks
-* Stop execution button for running tasks

 ## Screenshots